S/MIME certificates prove the identity of online users by allowing you to digitally sign, encrypt, and decrypt emails.

 You do not need to be using our email servers to start signing and encrypting your email messages.
 You can actually start signing and encrypting any emails that are sent through an email client (Outlook, Mac Mail, EM Client) or native mobile device.
-Webmail services like Gmail do not support S/MIME.
+While any email service or email account should work, Webmail services like Gmail do not support S/MIME to protect your emails.
 You will only be able to sign and encrypt Gmail emails if they are sent through an email client with S/MIME data.

 Currently it is possible to order a certificate from the certificate authority for 1 month, 1 year or 3 years.

 Yes, providing you mark the private key as exportable, it can be installed on multiple devices with one email address.

 Please see the guide to download and install the certificate to begin sending signed messages.

 The certificate pickup password you set during the order process is required for downloading the certificate and to access encryption services.
 If you do not remember this password, you must cancel and reorder the signing certificate.